Code-Institute-Submissions/Music-Scape/README.md

 given.

 Contact.html is very plain and simple being given a tranparent background with the input fields for the user's email an the message they wish to send.
-To make it more appealing for the user a colourful background was added to help brighten up the page as well as break away from the usual colours of the website.
+To make it more appealing for the user a classical background was added to help brighten up the page as well as break away from the usual colours of the website.
 The purpose of the transparent background on the contact form itself is to allow the colour to shine through and help the two separate pieces appear as one.

 ### User Stories